ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 --- abstract

-This document defines message formats and procedures for requesting and distributing keying material to groups to protect the communication between group members using the ACE framework.
+This document defines message formats and procedures for requesting and distributing keying material to groups using the ACE framework, to protect communications between group members.

 --- middle